Configure and validate exclusions for Microsoft Defender Antivirus scans

 Configure and validate exclusions based on file name, extension, and folder location.
 You can exclude files from Microsoft Defender Antivirus scans based on their file extension, file name, or location.

 Configure and validate exclusions for files opened by processes.
 You can exclude files from scans that have been opened by a specific process.

 Microsoft Defender Antivirus includes many automatic exclusions based on known operating system behaviors and typical management files, such as those used in enterprise management, database management, and other enterprise scenarios and situations.

 Defining exclusions lowers the protection offered by Microsoft Defender Antivirus.
 You should always evaluate the risks that are associated with implementing exclusions, and you should only exclude files that you are confident are not malicious.

-- Exclusions are technically a protection gap—always consider additional mitigations when defining exclusions.
-Additional mitigations could be as simple as making sure the excluded location has the appropriate access-control lists (ACLs), audit policy, is processed by an up-to-date software, etc.
+Exclusions are technically a protection gap.
+Always consider mitigations when defining exclusions.
+Other mitigations could be as simple as making sure the excluded location has the appropriate access-control lists (ACLs), audit policy, is processed by an up-to-date software, etc.

-- Ideally, avoid defining proactive exclusions.
+Ideally, avoid defining exclusions intending to be proactive.
 For instance, don't exclude something just because you think it might be a problem in the future.
-Use exclusions only for specific issues—mostly around performance, or sometimes around application compatibility that exclusions could mitigate.
+Use exclusions only for specific issues, such as those pertaining to performance or application compatibility that exclusions could mitigate.

 Audit the exclusion list changes.
 The security admin should preserve enough context around why a certain exclusion was added.
 You should be able to provide answer with specific reasoning as to why a certain path was excluded.